srampinogroup/srampinogroup.github.io/python.md

 Sometimes we want to make sure something never happens.
 Not exceptionally.
 Never.
 For this, we use assertions.
 They are generally removed by compilers in various languages for production ready code because like I said, this should never happen.
-Bu, it is still useful to have while in development.
+But, it is still useful to have while in development.
 First, for unit testing.
 I will not try to detail what are unit tests here, but imagine you have the stupidest user always running your scripts while putting the most inimaginable rubbish input in them while all the same using it normally from time to time.
 That what unit tests are ideally.
 Awful